 In Milpitas, SFHAs are generally located near the following major creeks: Calera, Penitencia, Berryessa, Los Coches, and Tularcitos.

 City Flood Service:

-If requested, the City staff will visit a property to review its flood problem and explain ways to stop flooding or prevent flood damage.
-Flood maps and flood protection references are also available at the Milpitas Library, 160 North Main Street, (408) 262-1171.
+Flood maps and flood protection references are also available at City Hall and the Milpitas Library, 160 North Main Street, (408) 262-1171.

 For more information about flooding, flood safety and whether your home is at risk, visit Santa Clara Valley Water District’s Flood Protection Resources